almende/eve/java_services.md

   The agents can be invoked via XMPP.

 A single Eve application can have multiple XmppServices and HttpServices configured.
-This allows exposure of the agents via multiple communication services at the same time.
+This allows exposure of the agents via multiple transport services at the same time.
 An agent can be accessible via both XMPP and HTTP at the same time.